IntersectMBO/plutus/doc/plutus/tutorials/basic-forging-policies.rst

 This will always be a value of type ``Ledger.Validation.PolicyCtx`` encoded as ``Data``.

 The minting context is very similar to the :term:`validation context`, and allows access to all the same features of the transaction.
-Forging policies tend to be particularly interested in the ``mint`` field, since the point of a minting policy is to control which tokens are minted.
+Minting policies tend to be particularly interested in the ``mint`` field, since the point of a minting policy is to control which tokens are minted.

 It is also important for a minting policy to look at the tokens in the ``mint`` field that are part of its own asset group.
 This requires the policy to refer to its own hash -- fortunately this is provided for us in the minting context.